SanAntonik/time_counter/README.md

     31:0_250_6:pa22-0_od90_le0_jg0_gm90

 NOTE1: Colons ':' separate different blocks of daily input.
 The first block (0) just gives day number.
 The second block (1-3) contains study-related data.
 The third block (4-8) is about non-study data.
 NOTE2: In the third, non-study, block, you can see two-letter-long abbreviations such as 'od' or 'pa' before the actual minutes.
 They were put there for easier differentiation between different columns in non-study block.
-To discover what each abbreviation means, have a look at APPENDIX.
+To discover what each abbreviation means, have a look at NOTE4.
 NOTE3: All possible Exercise Intensity (EI) levels:
 - 0 - you didn't exercise
 - 1 - easy